Skwiix - Musical-Info-Advice-Support

 3. The mechanics of the instrument works smoothly

-4. All springs are working fine and if they close all keys they should without too much noise
+4. All springs are working fine, and if they close all keys, they should close these without too much noise

-5. All the pads are glued in properly look healthy
+5. All the pads are glued in properly and look healthy

 Renting a Flute

-For a beginner, selecting which flute you want to play is not an easy task.
-The idea of renting may seem tempting but overall it can be more expensive with more trouble than it’s worth.
-Rental flutes may have pads that may not be in prime condition and the cork in the headjoint may be used—both of which can dramatically affect sound quality.
+Selecting which flute you want to play is challenging for a beginner.
+The idea of renting may seem tempting, but it can be more expensive with more trouble than it’s worth.
+Rental flutes may have pads that may not be in prime condition, and the cork in the flute head joint may be worn - both of which can dramatically affect sound quality.

-If rented long-term, fees can pile up quickly when in all reality a beginner’s flute brought straight out costs less than a year’s worth of rent.
-In essence, rental though more flexible can be unnecessarily costly (with a monthly charge and ability to return), while purchase is more cost effective if you or your child stick with playing the instrument in the longer term.
+If rented long-term, fees can pile up quickly when in all reality, a beginner’s flute bought straight out costs less than a year’s worth of rent.
+In essence, rental though more flexible, can be unnecessarily costly (with a monthly charge and the ability to return).
+At the same time, the purchase is more cost-effective if you or your child stick with playing the instrument in the longer term.

-It is recommended that you buy from a reputable dealer who specializes in flutes and ignore special features that are nice but not necessary on the instrument in favor of getting the best craftsmanship overall.
+The recommendation is that you buy from a reputable dealer specialising in flutes and ignore optional features on the instrument to get the best craftsmanship overall.

 New vs Second hand

-A new flute starts loosing it’s price value immediately it is bought whilst the value of a used flute is determined by the condition it is in.
-If you are therefore able to find a very good quality used instrument that has been properly taken care of, this can save you a substantial amount of money and therefore go for it.
+A new flute starts losing its price value immediately after you buy it, whilst the value of a used flute is determined by its condition.
+Suppose you can find an outstanding quality used instrument that has been appropriately taken care of.
+In that case, this can save you a substantial amount of money and therefore go for it.

-The reasoning that should drive the purchase of a new instrument should always be quality or workmanship that will support your effort to learn to play the instrument.
-You can also check with music shops if it is possible to lend a used instrument for a short period and buy later or to lease a new instrument from the music shop which can be bought later.
+The reasoning driving the purchase of a new instrument should always be quality or craft that will support your effort to learn to play the instrument.
+You can also check with music shops if it is possible to lend a used instrument for a short period and buy it later or to lease a new instrument from the music shop, which you can buy later.

 Skwiix tips